VHarastei/FormValidation/README.md

 # FormValidation
-Simple example of form validation using Constraint Validation API, for The Odin project curriculum.
+Simple example of form validation using Constraint Validation API, for The Odin Project curriculum.